 One of our key objectives is to maintain a high level of asset quality in our loan portfolio.
 We utilize disciplined and thorough underwriting processes that collaboratively engage our seasoned and experienced business bankers and credit underwriters in the analysis of each loan request.
 Based upon our aggregate exposure to any given borrower relationship, we employ scaled review of loan originations that may involve senior credit officers, our Chief Credit Officer, our Chief Credit Policy Officer, our bank's Credit Committee or, ultimately, our full board of directors.
 In addition, we have adopted underwriting guidelines to be followed by our lending officers that require senior management review of proposed extensions of credit exceeding certain thresholds.
 When delinquencies exist, we monitor the levels of such delinquencies for any negative or adverse trends.
-Our loan review procedures include approval of lending policies and underwriting guidelines by the board of directors of our bank, an independent loan review, approval of larger credit relationships by our bank's Credit Committee and loan quality documentation procedures.
+Our loan review procedures include approval of larger credit relationships by our bank's Credit Committee and loan quality documentation procedures.
 Like other financial institutions, we are subject to the risk that our loan portfolio will be subject to increasing pressures from deteriorating borrower credit due to general economic conditions.